Riggd/portfolio/src/projects/MOAB.md

 ---
 eleventyExcludeFromCollections: true
 title: MOAB Design System
-description: "An extension of the core erena product to provide a better esports fan expereince, by bringing the content directly to the streams people are watching."
+description: "An extension of the core eRena product to provide a better eSports fan experience, by bringing the content directly to the streams people are watching."
 problem: ""
 client: MOAB
 image: moab.png